What is Body Image?

-- About Face: Don't fall for the media circus.
+- About Face.
 About Face’s mission is to “equip women and girls with tools to understand and resist harmful media messages that affect self-esteem and body image”.
 Check out their gallery of winners and gallery of offenders for insight into the tactics media uses to shape our view of our bodies.

 - Beauty Redefined.
 This site aims to redefine "the meaning and value of beauty in our lives".
-The Blog section contains dozens of thought-provoking articles. that includes "Photoshopping: Altering images and our minds".
+The Blog section contains dozens of thought-provoking articles that include "Photoshopping: Altering images and our minds".
 There is also a section titled "Really want to feel better about yourself: Here's your 5 step game plan" and a section with inspirational quotes from celebrities.

 - Body Image.
-Addresses numerous topics related to body image, including a body image self-assessment, information on body types, and the very funny "What if Barbie Was an Actual Person?" interactive video (use the "Movie Controls").
+This site addresses numerous topics related to body image that include a body image self-assessment and the very funny "What if Barbie Was an Actual Person?" interactive video (use the "Movie Controls").
 The site also provides "Tips for a Positive Body Image".

 - Building Body Acceptance is an information package that is "designed to provide you with some information about body dysmorphic disorder - how it develops, how it is maintained and how to address this problem."